Yanglin-Tao/JavaWebCrawler/README.md

 2. Create a database named 'webCrawler_db', use password 'root'.
 3. Use Query tool and run queries in WebCrawlerDatabase.sql to initialize the database.

-### Finding URLs to parse
-It's important to parse the correct base URL, use URLs like `https://www.gov.uk/search/news-and-communications` instead of generic ones for better results.

-### Finding the metric elements
-In the current phase, the crawler should count the number of articles, i.e. article titles, containing keywords.
-Therefore the title must be located first.
-Go to Inspect Elements on the webpage, then locate the title element that share a same path or class selector.

-### Scope of the search
-Both number of threads and number of webpages to crawl can be specified in the crawler.

 ### Troubleshooting
 If you encountered error like `org.openqa.selenium.SessionNotCreatedException: session not created`, it's likely that your ChromeDriver version is not compactible with your current Chrome browser version.
 In that case, run `brew install chromedriver` again and update Chrome browser to the latest version.

+### Guidelines on finding more websites to crawl
+#### Finding URLs to parse
+It's important to select and parse a suitable base URL, use URLs like `https://www.gov.uk/search/news-and-communications`, where a list of news titles and metadata about their update dates can be found.

+#### Finding the metric elements
+The crawler counts the number of articles, i.e. article titles or teasers, containing keywords.
+Go to Inspect Elements on the webpage, then locate the title and metadata.

+#### Scope of the search.
+The number of threads used for each each country vary based on how many pages will be parsed.
+We typically recommend using 150 threads for larger websites and 50 threads for smaller ones when creating new configuration to the Country table.
+The number of pages to be parsed is customizable through interface, and we recommend that the number of pages should be greater than number of threads.